ModNation Racers: Content creation

 When the game was first announced, it was likened to LittleBigPlanet to highlight the game's emphasis on customization.
 Players are able to design and create their own characters, vehicles and race tracks in great detail.
 The overall style of the cars and characters is based on vinyl art and collectors' toys, but players are able to greatly modify their clothing and overall look.
 Players are also able to create and modify race tracks using the in-game 'Track Studio' tool.
 This tool was showcased at Sony's E3 2009 press conference where one of the game's developers created a race track and its surroundings in a five-minute presentation.
 In April 2010, Infamous developer Sucker Punch Productions showcased the game's editing tools with a track based on Empire City, where Infamous is set.

 Players start off by customizing their racer who begins as an all-white character model similar to Sackboy from LittleBigPlanet.
 Players can put various decals, different skins, masks, facial hair as well as other details on their racer.
 The material properties of certain customizable accessories allow players to make materials look more rubbery or metallic.

 The track creation was designed to be user-friendly and has been described as "probably one of the deepest you’ve ever seen in a racing game."
 The player drives over a flat terrain template and "paints" the road from the starting point of the race to the finish.
 The player can then modify things such as land deformation, lakes, mountains, surface texture, houses, item pick-ups, trees, animals and time-of-day settings.
 30 staff-made circuits were available on release, according to United Front Games at E3 2009.
 Players can choose between 29 different types of terrain to create a track on.
 Landscapes can be sprayed onto the course using a virtual spray can such as dirt, sand, and tunnels.
 The game can auto-populate the track with items and ramps after the player creates the basic design.
 Players can set up moving obstacles such as the Devastator which drops a crusher from the sky to destroy vehicles based on a timer or a switch, other obstacles include spinning platforms and leaping enemies.
 Players can also take a snapshot of the thumbnail for the level which appears when the track is posted in the online community.
 In addition, players can also create short cuts on tracks through specific track pieces or open terrain short cuts.

+User created content could be downloaded and played in ModNation Racers: Road Trip for the PlayStation Vita.